tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 If you show up everyday at work and do the same thing, you are not progressing.
 No amount of ‘hours’ or imagined natural talent is going to change this.

 While I mainly shy away from looking at formal education for guidance, I think there is an important model worth mentioning.
-In most commonwealth countries or in Europe, you can continue past your post-graduate to obtain your master’s degree.
+In most commonwealth countries or in Europe, you can continue past your post-graduate to obtain your Masters degree.
 This degree is anywhere from one to six years of formal study of a particular topic.

 If you are in the design field (especially one which is UX-focused) it is a pretty big rarity to have a Masters of Arts.
 The knowledge acquired in a formal educational setting can seem impractical, given these programs focus on academics rather than hands-on experience.

-Our Director of Design at Shopify, Verne Ho, has written about the idea of a Design Thesis, which is very similar to a thesis program you would typically be in while obtaining your Master’s degree.<a id="anchor-4" href="#note-4" class="fieldnotes-anchor">[4]</a> You can think of this as another way of looking at deliberate practice.
+Our Director of Design at Shopify, Verne Ho, has written about the idea of a Design Thesis, which is very similar to a thesis program you would typically be in while obtaining your Masters degree.<a id="anchor-4" href="#note-4" class="fieldnotes-anchor">[4]</a> You can think of this as another way of looking at deliberate practice.
 You find a track to devote yourself to (just start with something you like) and deliberately “practice” it until you have exhausted your resources.

 ## Changing your mindset